How to Migrate from Dropbox to OneDrive Effortlessly

 Product Spotlight: EASY CLOUD MANAGER (ECM) to transfer files across clouds.
 ECM uses official cloud APIs and provides amazing options to manage files on cloud.
 Use it free here: https://www.easycloudmanager.com/

 OneDrive is integrated with the Windows system as it is developed by Microsoft itself.
 This is the reason many people these days tend to prefer it over other cloud drives.
 This article teaches how to safely migrate your precious data from Dropbox to OneDrive with ease.
-The first solution works regardless of the operating system, whereas the second solution only works on certain platforms where both OneDrive, and Dropbox apps work.
+The solution provided only works on platforms where both OneDrive, and Dropbox apps work.

 Syncing data through a local file system is quite useful to migrate certain files, and automate file synchronization.
 In the previous example with Mover, every root folder along with their files will be migrated to the destination location.
 This process has to be done over and over again whenever a file or a folder is added to Dropbox.
 In terms of productivity, this might not be ideal if someone wants to use both Cloud Drives without migrating all of their data from Dropbox.
 This solution is for those who want to keep both drives, and migrate files from Dropbox to OneDrive from time to time, or more often, automate the process.